 Lastly, a VAST-compliant ad response must conform to certain additional dependencies that cannot be expressed in the VAST 4.0 XSD.
 For example, one ad type of either <InLine> or <Wrapper> is allowed but not both.
-Another example is the protocol for handling ad pods, further described in section 3.3.1 where the <Ad> element is described.
-These dependencies are further described throughout this document.
+Another example is the protocol for providing 3 ready-to-serve media files, ideally separate from any interactive components (see section 3.9).
+The XSD can only validate for whether you've provided a URI under <MediaFile>; it cannot validate whether the appropriate files have been provided.
+Such dependencies are further described throughout this document.

-2.3.3 Tracking
+2.3.4 Tracking